-We care for infants, children and adolescents who are seriously ill, injured or recovering from major surgery who require continuous, vigilant care.
+Infants, children and teens who are seriously ill, injured or recovering from major surgery need continuous, close monitoring and care.
 Our pediatric intensive care unit (PICU) provides the highest level of critical care 24 hours a day.

-Our team of board certified pediatric critical care physicians, physician assistants, nurse practitioners, nurses and therapists care for children during their most vulnerable times – when they are critically ill or injured.
-They help children return to their families, schools and playgrounds as quickly and safely as possible.
+Our team of specialty trained doctors, physician assistants, nurse practitioners, nurses and therapists care for children during their most vulnerable times — all with the goal of helping them return to their families, schools and playgrounds as quickly and safely as possible.

-Why choose Geisinger to care for critically ill or injured children?
+Why choose Geisinger to care for your critically ill or injured child?

-- Unsurpassed quality: Based at Geisinger Janet Weis Children’s Hospital and operating since 1981, our PICU provides care that meets or surpasses the nation’s top children’s hospitals.
+- Unsurpassed quality: Based in Geisinger Janet Weis Children’s Hospital, our PICU provides care that meets or surpasses the nation’s top children’s hospitals.

-- Data from the largest national collaborative of pediatric intensive care units (Virtual PICU Systems) has demonstrated our outcomes are among the top 10 percent in the country.
+- Data from the largest national collaborative of pediatric intensive care units (Virtual Pediatric Systems) has demonstrated our outcomes are among the top 10 percent in the country.

-- Children with traumatic injuries care for at Janet Weis Children’s Hospital have outcomes that are comparable to top children’s hospitals according to the National Trauma Quality Improvement Program.
+- Children with traumatic injuries cared for at Janet Weis Children’s Hospital have outcomes that are comparable to top children’s hospitals according to the National Trauma Quality Improvement Program.

-- Specialized team: Our team of critical care specialists work closely together to care for your child:
+- Specialized team: Our team of critical care specialists work closely together to care for your child.
+Our team includes: